Skip to main content

 • DNA data is included in your JSON exports and covered by encryption if you have it enabled

-• You can delete your genetic data at any time from the Genetics dashboard section
+• You can delete your genetic data at any time from the Genome lens

 Re-importing

 Importing a new file replaces all existing genetic data for the current profile.
-Use the Re-import link at the bottom of the Genetics dashboard section, or drop a new file onto the page.
+Use the Genome lens controls or drop a new file onto the page.
 This is useful if you switch providers or download a newer export from your testing service.

 FAQ